nivelle/java-all/article/Integer源码解读.md

      * {@code 10} is used instead.
      *
      * <p>If the first argument is negative【负数】, the first element of the
-     * result is the ASCII minus character {@code '-'}
+     * result is the ASCII minus【减】 character {@code '-'}
      * ({@code '\u005Cu002D'}).
 If the first argument is not
      * negative, no sign character appears in the result.
      *
-     * <p>The remaining characters of the result represent the magnitude
+     * <p>The remaining【剩下的】 characters of the result represent【代表】 the magnitude【重量】
      * of the first argument.
 If the magnitude is zero, it is
      * represented by a single zero character {@code '0'}
      * ({@code '\u005Cu0030'}); otherwise, the first character of